 Introduction

 Figure 1- A view of the center net into which the junior size footballs must be scored.
-The net stands at a height of 5 feet.

 Each robot's starting position was within one of the four field corners.
 The playing field consisted of a 24 foot square area with a four foot square area in the center which contained the scoring net.
 Outside of the playing field were designated driver and spotter's areas as seen in Figure 2.